 05 A CITY AT WORK

 MARGARET TENNANT & SIMON JOHNSON

-The Manawatu Knitting Mills is one of Polimenton North's oldest businesses, and on important employer of waters.
-It was known on the Manawatu Hoslery Tactory when this photograph was taken, probably in the early 1920s.
-Sisters often worked alongside each other, since norvitment was other via freeds and family
+The Monowork Knitting Mills is one of Palmenton North's older businesses, and on important employer of women.
+It was known as the Monowork Hodery Teathey when this photograph was taken, probabily in the sainty 1920s.
+States often worked alonguide each other, since recruitment wor others via Newdo and Sanily

-busy weekshops, places where people constantly cooked and baked, bottled and brewed, knitted and sewed, mended and made . . .
-Work of this sort boosted the real wealth of the individual household and the whole economy.(1) In the late-nineteenth-century berough where there was still much of the rural, with understood sections and wandering stock wasness contribution to the furnity conservacould also involve keeping gooders, oversecting the orthand, milling cover and charming butter.
-Somes, it also, and third twister for day per pound to the Ready Money Stone.
-Nationally, about laid of the paid fermale workforce was in domestic service during 1880s, and there were congoing compaints about the 'event schorage,' S' Servaries to in denand in Palementon North as funilies acquired sufficient workful to employ them, and boundedly upen it which to up them- so macks to that a Mo Mindey found it was not the prerogative of men.)
-In 1883 and 1884 Mrs Morley's advertisements appeared regularly in the Mesuroata Timor: Situations wanted by General Servants, Housemaids, Married Couple and Lads 6 \\\\ assections districtly.
-A obtoing viscoult has Conference serverus, in a family where there are those y soung children, references require good wages.
-"A theoretisement also appeared socking appreciation for the demonstrating dupartments of drapersy and clothing storeton and the region of the conference of the conference of the consended to the conference of the conference of the conference of the second of the conference of the conference of the conference of the Bourrey (not prepare order to this chipter as consense of their labourers), worked first as a drawmater from her Foston house, for the properties of the conference of the conference becoming the add of the demonstrate described on the section becoming the add of the demonstrate described on the conference becoming the add of the demonstrate described on the conference becoming the add of the demonstrate described on the content of the conference of the con- Simmoné Palmenton North darpeys store.
-Womené effeits could boost the family income in even m energenessurial suys.
-One of Palmenton North's olden france Manureura Keining Mills, originated from the mechanical Amining efforts of a married woman, Mary Alice Stokho, in 1 Operating as a cottage industry-fort from a railway at Aorangi, and later from a Kaizanga farm-the business enthiblied as a factory hojo in Main Stoote, Palmenton No enthiblied as a factory hojo in Main Stoote, Palmenton A CITY AT WORK He Ara Katahi, the walking and cycling bridg across the Manawati River, completed in 20 is seen by many as a sign of the city's current vitality alongside the older attributes of Tiveo with the city, from urban targata whereas the most recent refigue arrivals.
-Palmers North has always had its 'woyfineen' as w as those who put down deep roots.
-From the single made translents of the ninetce century to those who temporarily, and a always enthusiastically, made it home or their way to caseer betterment (via the the branch of a bank or a stock and station agency, or the university department, for example), it has been a place where the stage of life shaped responses to the city's offerings.
-For students Palmerston North has presented a very particular experience, oney place to list", a stronger selling point to some than to others.
-A 2013 survey by international urban authority Charles Landry most how residents and outsiders "agreed with the easy lifestyle monitar, the convenience and that it is a good place to bring up as family", but it was also regarded by critics an a place that was condicated as the point of complications; Landry part international (vertice collect index, bearing a transitive control of the composition of the composition The tension between a desire for Palmerston North's continued growth DIO CITY AT THE CENTRE
+busy workshops, places where people constantly cooked and baked, bottled and brewed, knitted and sewed, mended and made . . .
+Work of this sort boosted the real wealth of the individual household and the whole economy.
+In the late-nineteenth-century borough where there was still much of the rural, understood actions and wasdering stock unemptic contribution to the family concond da ho toobse keeping poultry, overseing the orthod, milling corn and charming butter.
+Storm, at keep, and their house for day per pound to the Ramyl Money Store.'
+Nationally, shown half of the paid fermale worlderer was in domentic service during 1880s, and there were ongoing complished about the leveral stategie.'
+Severate work in diemand in Palmenton North as families auguited sufficient worlds to employ them, and bounded along act in this has put at them - so much to that Alm Mortefy found in was not the prerogative of men.)
+In 1883 and 1884 Mrs Moeley's advertisements appeared regularly in the Manuscata Timo: Situations wanted by General Servants, Housemaids, Married Couple and Lack for 124 CITY AT THE CENTRE advertised directly: A hotton; Woman as General Bervant, family where there are these young delibers, references one good wages.
+Advertisement also appeared socking appreciate for the denomanding departments of larguey and clothing editions of the edition of th Simmoné Palmenton.
+North darpeys store.
+Womensé efforts could boost the family income in even n entreprencurait suys.
+One of Palmenton North's olden rise Manavarus Konining Mills, originated from the mechanised Jamiting officts of a married woman, Mary Alice Suddos, in Operating as a cottage industry-fort from a railway at Aorangi, and later from a Kairanga farm-the business stabilished as a factory hojo in Mini Storet, Palmerston No enthillus da a factory hojo in Mini Storet, Palmerston He Axa Kotohi, the walking and cycling bridg across the Manawath River, completed in 20' is seen by many as a sign of the city's current vitality alongside the older attributes of 'liveol with the city, from urban tangata wherata is the most recent refugee arrivals.
+Pollmentors North has always had its 'wayfinens' as well as those who put doen deep roots.
+From the single male transients of the intercenth century to those who temporarily, and not always enthusiastically, made it home on their way to career betterment (via the agency, or the university department, for example), it has been a place where the stage of life shaped responses to the city's offerings.
+For students Palmerston North has presented a very particular experience, and their presence or absence over the cycle to some thus to others.
+A 2013 survey by international unbus nathority Charles Landry moted how residents and outsiders agreed with the way fliestyle momiker, the convenience and that it is a good place to bring up a family, but it was also regarded by critics as a place that was confiserable to the point of complexency.
+Landry part Palmenton North in the middle of blas international corrective cities' index, observing that it was on the casp of a number of important choices. lmerston North's continued g